New techniques make implants cheaper, more secure and with more natural look

 Introduced in the mid-1960s, dental implants have come a long way in the materials used and the procedure to place them.

-Implants can replace a missing tooth to fill a gap in the smile.
-A few dentists at West Cobb Dentistry suggest that strategically placed implants can also help secure a bridge or denture so the wearer feels more comfortable with the prosthesis since they won’t need adhesive to hold them in place.
+According to an expert in cosmetic dentistry, the dental implants can replace a missing tooth to fill a gap in the smile.
+An implant dentist like these dentists at West Cobb Dentistry suggests that strategically placed implants can also help secure a bridge or denture so the wearer feels more comfortable with the prosthesis since they won’t need adhesive to hold them in place.

 David Pierce, dentist at Baldwinsville Gentle Dentistry, said that a pre-surgery CT scan helps the surgeon better visualize and plan the implant before performing the surgery and achieve a more precise placement.